-Colby Street is Whitehall’s main thoroughfare.
+Colby Street is the city of Whitehall’s main thoroughfare.
 It connects Whitehall’s downtown with US-31 to the east and with the City of Montague to the west.
 In 2017, MDOT rebuilt 1.2 miles of Colby Street, from the White River bridge connecting Whitehall and Montague to Hall Street west of downtown Whitehall.

 The City of Whitehall, its Downtown Development Authority, and various stakeholders had been planning to improve the downtown area.
 At the same time MDOT was rebuilding Colby Street, Whitehall built new sidewalks, lighting, seating, furniture and other streetscape features along Colby Street in a separate construction contract.
 The road work included improvements to its water distribution system and better storm drainage on Colby Street.